The latest Liam Neeson revenge movie benefits from being served cold

 It’s hard to describe exactly what Cold Pursuit does differently from your average Elmore Leonard / post-Tarantino ironic crime caper.
 I think it ultimately comes down to a sort of calm and practical version of carnage that Moland puts forth.
 It’s violent and brutal and funny and meditative in equal measure and — crucially — rarely all at once.
 Though bringing the film Stateside immediately makes it feel more familiar (a pair of cops played by Emmy Rossum and John Doman are particularly Fargo-esque), the film retains a kind of glacial Scandinavian quality.
 Moland shoots the violence quickly and brutally; sometimes, he doesn’t bother to show it at all.
 Most American remakes of films tend to really overemphasize the American elements of the story in translation; Cold Pursuit feels downright European in comparison to the slapdash Neeson vehicle it could’ve been.

 Granted, even if you take Cold Pursuit as the satire it clearly is, it doesn’t have that much to say about the genre it’s aping.
 Revenge is a dish best served cold, even when it turns into a murderous clusterfuck, and part of the fun is watching Moland contradict himself by setting up these rote “revenge won’t fix you” beats and then have so much fun devising brutal ways to exact said revenge.
-In other words, it’s a good, well-thought out, mostly non-fascist, somewhat sympathetic to Native Americans (although a frankly embarrassing “nagging Asian wife” character pops up, so representation isn’t exactly a concern) version of something you’ve seen before.
+In other words, it’s a good, well-thought out, mostly non-fascist, somewhat sympathetic to Native Americans (let’s not get ahead of ourselves here – and besides, a frankly embarrassing “nagging Asian wife” character pops up, so representation isn’t exactly a concern) version of something you’ve seen before.
 Considering that the only way these will ever stop is if Neeson were to say something extremely stupid in an interview and never live it down, this might even come across as going out with a bang. ■

 Cold Pursuit opens in theatres on Friday, Feb.
 8. Watch the trailer here: